JetBrains/intellij-sdk-docs/topics/basics/plugin_alternatives.md

 Every extension is represented by a single file and stored directly in a project's <path>.plugins</path> directory.
 Extensions can be easily shared with other team members by adding the <path>.plugins</path> directory to VCS.
 Also, adding the Flora plugin in the <ui-path>Settings | Build, Execution, Deployment | Required Plugins</ui-path> and sharing this configuration as part of a project makes it effortless to deliver additional IDE functionalities to your team without any manual setup.

+> Please note that the Flora plugin is in an experimental state.

 ## LivePlugin